bitegarden/bitegarden.github.io/_posts/2019-10-20-the-beginning_en.md

 ---
 layout: post
 title: The Beginning
 description: This is our first blog post!
-A brief introduction to our SonarQube™ Marketplace project and the roadmap of our SonarQube™ plugins blog.
+A brief introduction to our SonarQube&trade; Marketplace project and the roadmap of our SonarQube&trade; plugins blog.
 spanish: /el-inicio
 permalink: /the-begginning
 cover: /img/thumbs/Thumb-bitegarden-the-beginning.jpg